 What Do Cardiac Sonographers Do?

-Cardiac sonographers work primarily in hospitals, although they can also be employed in diagnostics labs, outpatient clinics, and physicians’ offices.
+Cardiac sonographers work primarily in hospitals but can also be employed in diagnostics labs, outpatient clinics, and physicians’ offices.
 Typical day-to-day duties include:

 Cardiac Sonographer Certifications & Licensure

-Certification for cardiac sonographers is optional, although many employers require it, and most professionals in the field hold at least some level of certification.
-Certification demonstrates to employers that the candidate has a high level of education, training, and competency in cardiac sonography.
+Certification for cardiac sonographers is optional, although many employers require it.
+Most professionals in the field hold at least some level of certification, which demonstrates to employers that the candidate has a high level of education, training, and competency in cardiac sonography.

 The two primary certification bodies are the American Registry for Diagnostic Medical Sonography (ARDMS) or Cardiovascular Credentialing International (CCI).
 Cardiac sonographers earn the Registered Diagnostic Cardiac Sonographer (RDCS) designation through the ARDMS and either the Registered Cardiac Sonographer (RCS) or the Registered Congenital Cardiac Sonographer (RCCS) through CCI.

-To earn an RDCS credential from ARDMS candidates must fall one of the following eligibility categories:
+To earn an RDCS credential from ARDMS, candidates must fall under one of the following eligibility categories:

-• Complete a two-year allied health education program that is focused on patient-centered care and have one year of full-time work experience in clinical or vascular ultrasound
+- Complete a two-year allied health education program that is focused on patient-centered care and has one year of full-time work experience in clinical or vascular ultrasound

-• Earn bachelor’s in sonography or vascular technology
+- Earn a bachelor’s in sonography or vascular technology

 Once candidacy for the RDCS has been established, applicants may take the Sonography Principles and Instrumentation (SPI) exam and an additional specialty exam in either Adult Echocardiography (AE), Fetal Echocardiography (FE), or Pediatric Echocardiography (PE).

-• Have two years of full-time work experience and complete 600 cardiac ultrasound studies (this option will not be available after July 1, 2023)
+- Have two years of full-time work experience and complete 600 cardiac ultrasound studies (this option was retired on July 1, 2023)

 Cardiac sonographers are only required to obtain state licensure in New Hampshire, New Mexico, North Dakota, and Oregon.
 Requirements vary by state but can include education, testing, background checks, and drug screening.